Disjunctions with stopping condition: Introducing disjunctions with stopping conditions

 Now we will describe a na\"ive attempt to use Lemma \ref{lem_dobre_porzadki_w_M}, applied to the order $\{-\infty\} \cup \omega \cup \{\infty\} $, to find an element realising $p$.
 To this end, for a given formula $\psi$, we will define in a uniform way another formula of a higher rank.

-It is easy to see that for any formula $\psi(x)$, there is a sentence $\alpha_n[\psi]$ which expresses that $\psi$ has rank less than $n$ (the details are in the proof of Lemma \ref{lem_lemat_o_randze_dla p_rangi} in the next section).
+It is easy to see that for any formula $\psi(x)$, there is a sentence $\alpha_n[\psi]$ which expresses that $\psi$ has rank $n-1$ for $n>0$ or rank $-\infty$ for $n=0$ (the details are in the proof of Lemma \ref{lem_lemat_o_randze_dla p_rangi} in the next section).

 Let $\gamma_0$ be $x=x$.
 Then, given $\gamma_a$ we define $\gamma_{a+1}$ as follows:

 with parentheses grouped to the left.